lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 if you experience that the connection didn't work, in case the selected radio is currently not available.

-In the rare case your radio is not found, you may restart device discovery by a press-and-hold on the radio icon.
-If it still isn't found, you may try to unpair the radio from any device you paired it previously.

 Unread messages
 ---------------